polkafoundry/polkadocs/docs/developer/README.md

 - What is the old value
 - What is the new value

-How do we do that with Icetea blockchain?
+How do we do that with PolkaFoundry blockchain?

 ### Interact with the runtime environment